guilhermemoraes1/commands/questions.md

 ##

+LPI101(96#1) Which variable defines the directories in which a Bash shell searches for executable commands?
+   - [ ] BASHEXEC
+   - [ ] BASHRC
+   - [x] PATH
+   - [ ] EXECPATH
+   - [ ] PATHRC

+##

+LPI101(97#1) Regarding the command: nice -5 /usr/bin/prog Which of the following statements is correct?
+   - [ ] /usr/bin/prog is executed with a nice level of -5.
+   - [x] /usr/bin/prog is executed with a nice level of 5.
+   - [ ] /usr/bin/prog is executed with a priority of -5.
+   - [ ] /usr/bin/prog is executed with a priority of 5.

+##

 LPI101(99#1) Which shell command is used to continue background execution of a suspended command?
    - [ ] &
    - [x] bg